canonical/temporal-k8s-operator/documentation/index.md

 Temporal is a developer-first, open source platform that ensures the successful execution of services and applications (using workflows).
 Use Workflow as Code (TM) to build and operate resilient applications.
-Leverage developer friendly primitives and avoid fighting your infrastructure
+Leverage developer friendly primitives and avoid fighting your infrastructure.

 This operator provides a Temporal server, and consists of Python scripts which wraps the versions distributed by